Teriyaki Duck – Duck breasts cooked in a delicious orange teriyaki sauce. This is the perfect easy duck recipe that is filled with flavor!

 Welcome to #CookoutWeek day 5!
 Now this is my fourth and final post this week and it’s been a great time!
 Make sure to check out the #cookoutweek giveaway before it ends and my other cookout recipes from this week: the Asian Pork Burger, Vanilla Bean Snickerdoodles, and Garlic Parmesan Asparagus!

 When I heard that Maple Leaf Farms was signing on as a sponsor, I was immediately excited!
 I have always enjoyed duck but had never made it myself before.
 I decided to do a spin on my teriyaki chicken recipe featuring the duck with one major difference, the sauce would have an orange juice base.
 Orange is a flavor that pairs really well with duck and I thought it would complement the soy sauce and sake in the sauce well.
+I served it over some white rice and it was a great meal.

 After making this recipe, I definitly don’t feel as leary of cooking duck myself!
 I can’t wait to try out the duck bacon next that Maple Leaf Farms sent!
 I bet that will be amazing!